wp-plugins/woocommerce-eu-vat-compliance/readme.txt

 5. Compliance dashboard, bringing all settings and information into one place

+6. Currency conversions, if you sell and report VAT in different currencies.

 == License ==

     This program is free software; you can redistribute it and/or modify